This information was last reviewed on 1st September 2021.

 Immotion Group PLC is committed to good corporate governance and has adopted the corporate governance guidelines of the Quoted Companies Alliance (QCA).

 This page outlines the ways in which the Company applies QCA’s ten principles corporate governance.

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

-Immotion aims to become a market leader in the out-of-home virtual reality (“VR”) market through its “Create, Publish and Distribute” model, with the objective of creating recurring revenues from a large installed base of VR systems.
+Immotion aims to become a market leader in the out-of-home virtual reality (“VR”) market with the objective of creating recurring revenues from a large installed base of VR systems.

-The Company combines its VR content and motion platform hardware to offer consumers in leisure destinations, such as shopping malls and family entertainment centres, state of the art VR experiences, for a wide range of ages, in approximately 5 minute episodes.
+The Company combines its VR content and motion platform hardware to offer state of the art VR experiences to consumers in visitor attractions such as aquariums and zoos.